Yuca Recipes and the Complete Guide to Cassava Root

 History of yuca

-Cassava is native to an area centered in western Brazil, and brought to Hispaniola by the native of this region, who were the first to populate the island of Hispaniola.
-Cassava was one of the most important ingredients of the Taino diet, and the only ingredient in cassava, a dish we still consume today.
+Cassava is native to an area centered in western Brazil and brought to Hispaniola by the natives of this region, who were the first to populate the island of Hispaniola.
+Yuca was a staple of the Taino diet, and the only ingredient in casabe, a dish that we still eat.
+In our country, yuca is far more popular than potato and used for the same purpose.

 Safety of yuca